bmeck/node-policy/README.md

   $ node-policy run

 OPTIONS
+  -i, --interactive
-  -i, --interactive    allow prompting for interactions regarding policies -p, --policy=policy  [default: /Users/bfarias/.node-policy.json] path of policy file being
+  -p, --policy=policy  [default: /Users/bfarias/.node-policy.json] path of policy file

 DESCRIPTION
   Prints the location of the policy file, complaining if some common misconfiguration